Granulomatosis With Polyangiitis

-Wegener's granulomatosis is often treated with a combination of corticosteroids and immunosuppressive drugs.
+Granulomatosis with polyangiitis is often treated with a combination of corticosteroids and immunosuppressive drugs.
 The corticosteroids control the inflammation, and the immunosuppressives appear to stop the growth of granulomas.
-The immunosuppressive drugs most commonly used to treat Wegener's granulomatosis are cyclophosphamide and methotrexate.
+The immunosuppressive drugs most commonly used to treat granulomatosis with polyangiitis are cyclophosphamide and methotrexate.

 When therapy is started, corticosteroids are given in high doses.
 Usually, the dose can be lowered after about two to four months and gradually tapered until only the immunosuppressive drug is needed.
 The combination antibiotic trimethoprim-sulfamethoxazole is ineffective for life-threatening disease but has been beneficial in helping to keep patients in remission.